unifiedinbox/ue-docs/source/index.md

 ```

-This endpoint deletes the user.
+This endpoint will delete the user for the app, specified in the uri parameter.
+This api call should be authenticated with the key and secret of the app.

 ### HTTP Request